lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The latter portion of the ``main()`` function is the code that generates the single element geometry.
 Here, an Abaqus model is opened using the ``model_name`` variable as the model's name, a rectangle is drawn with dimensions ``width`` and ``height``, and the Abaqus CAE model is saved with the name ``output_file``.
-One notable difference between the `Abaqus Scripting`_ documentation :cite:`ABAQUS2022` of Abaqus journal files is the use of the `PEP-8`_ style guide for package imports.
+One notable difference between the `Abaqus Scripting`_ documentation :cite:`ABAQUS` of Abaqus journal files is the use of the `PEP-8`_ style guide for package imports.
 Here, we order the imports according to the `PEP-8`_ style and avoid bulk imports to the file's namespace from Abaqus Python packages.
 It is also worth noting that Abaqus journal files use the the Abaqus Python 2.7 environment *not* the SCons/EABM Python 3 environment.
-See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS2022` for more information on the Abaqus Python 2.7 environment.
+See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS` for more information on the Abaqus Python 2.7 environment.

 .. _tutorial_geometry_waves_command_line_interfaces: